elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

     Done.

 The first command sets up what device to be used as root.
 The second command confirms that our device contains the grub.conf file which usually means it will contain the other stage files as well.
-And lastly the &#8216;**setup**&#8216; command actually installs grub onto that device.
+And lastly the '**setup**' command actually installs grub onto that device.
 Here is a similar process from the guide:

 > **36&#46;1.2.1.
 Reinstalling the Boot Loader**
 >